 The Haflinger Horse is also called the Avelignese.
 However, some people presume the Avelignese is another horse breed.
 There’s no reference in the American Haflinger Registry regarding the Avelignese breed.

 This horse breed originated from Austria and Italy.
-It was developed in the 19th century.
+It was developed from abandoned horses in the Tyrolean valleys in the 19th century.
 The main purpose of breeding was to create a hardy equine to withstand mountainous terrains.
 In later years, after the wars, the Haflinger Horse was crossbred with other horses to save the breed.
 According to the World Haflinger Breeding, the first international organization was established in Tyrol in 1976.
 Currently, the horse’s conformation has changed since various bloodlines were infused.

 Haflinger Horse Temperament

 The Haflinger has a gentle and friendly temperament.
 They are considered excellent companions for farmers and children.
 Therapeutic riding sessions involve Haflinger horses as they get on with people well.

 The Haflinger horses are laid-back equines that are great family horses.
 They are calm enough to work with beginner riders and kids.
 These features are beneficial for riders who want to improve their confidence.
 The horse is willing to please its horseman so you can have fun together.